reyregio/reyregio/README.md

 )](www.linkedin.com/in/regi-fenoglio-bb2499209)

 <h1 align="center">Hi 👋, I'm Regi Fenoglio</h1>
-<h3 align="center">A passionate full stack web developer from Argentina
+<h3 align="center">A passionate full-stack web developer from Argentina.
-Hello!
-I'm Regi, a passionate Full Stack Web Developer.
 Proficient in React, CSS, JavaScript, and HTML, I aim to create user-friendly apps using technologies like Tailwind and Material UI.

 My back-end skills include Node.js and Express for building robust web applications.
 With expertise in SQL databases, I efficiently design and manage data structures.